techfreek/WallpaperManager/README.md

 WallpaperManager
 ================

 An idea I have.
-Still a large WIP
+Mostly a proof of concept at the moment